 A dog with separation anxiety needs to be comforted and patiently guided to the point where the alone-time triggers become a routine, no-big-deal part of life.

 *Note: Since separation anxiety is a complex panic disorder, it requires specially trained support to be treated successfully.
 If your dog does have separation anxiety, you will want to work with a CSAT (like me), a CAAB (certified applied animal behaviorist), or a board certified veterinary behaviorist as well as talking with your dog's veterinarian - rather than a certified professional dog trainer in this case.

 Next up in the Anxiety Channel on Dogly

-Now that you've learned how to help your dog through changing routines, if you think your dog could be experiencing separation anxiety go back to the beginning of this separation anxiety series and learn the signs of separation anxiety, how to make coming and going boring, and how to set your home environment up for success.
+Now that you've learned how to help your dog through changing routines, if you think your dog could be experiencing separation anxiety go to the next guide to learn the signs of separation anxiety, how to make coming and going boring, and how to set your home environment up for success.
 Or jump to other step-by-step guides in the Anxiety Channel and start teaching your dog how to stay calm outside of the house.

 Hop over to the Anxiety Channel if you'd like to ask any of the Dogly Training Advocates who are all certified dog trainers a question in the Community discussion or start any of the step-by-step guides in Environment Anxiety, Crate Anxiety, or Understanding Anxiety.

 And if you ever need more personalized training help, please reach out to work with me one-on-one here on Dogly!